Kerry county hurling team: History

-Current panel
+John "Tweek" Griffin managed Kerry into championship hurling's third tier for the first time, leading his team to relegation from the 2025 Joe McDonagh Cup in May 2025.
+Having competed in the Joe McDonagh Cup since the competition's inception, relegation brought Kerry back to the (third tier) Christy Ring Cup, which the team had not competed in since it was a second tier competition.

+Panel

 INJ Player has had an injury which has affected recent involvement with the county team.

 RET Player has since retired from the county team.

 WD Player has since withdrawn from the county team due to a non-injury issue.

-Current management team

-Appointed in December 2016, with one addition noted.